qiskit-community/community.qiskit.org/content/events/finland-unconference.md

     goTo: '#agenda'
   - text: Aalto Seminars
     goTo: '#aalto-seminars'
+  - text: Funding
+    goTo: '#funding'
   - text: Code of Conduct
     goTo: '#code-of-conduct'
 ---

 ## What is a Qiskit Research Unconference?

 Qiskit Research Unconferences are participant-driven events meant to catalyze group research projects.
 The event forms around the ideas and work of the attendees, with an emphasis on collaboration and motivation.
-Attendees will collaborate with both fellow quantum researchers and the Qiskit core developmeent team.
+Attendees will collaborate with both fellow quantum researchers and the Qiskit core development team.

-The 2020 Qiskit Research Unconference will be hosted in Lapland, Findland from 25–29 of March.
-Invitations will be distributed prior to the event.
+The 2020 Qiskit Research Unconference will be hosted in Lapland, Finland from 25–29 of March.
+Invitations will be emailed prior to the event.
+The link for registration are included in the invitation email.
+This event has a cap of 25 participations and registration is first-come, first-serve, so please register soon.

 Attendees that are new to Qiskit or want to learn more about current research applications of the open-source software should attend the optional seminars at Aalto University on March 24 immediately preceding the Unconference.